conversationai/unintended-ml-bias-analysis/README.md

 # Unintended Bias Analysis

-Tools and resources to help analyze and ameliorate bias in text classification models, as well as datasets for bias evaluation and de-biasing.
+Tools and resources to help analyze and ameliorate unintended bias in text classification models, as well as datasets evaluation and mitigating unintended bias.
-Part of the [Conversation AI](https://conversationai.github.io/) effort, a collaborative research effort exploring ML as a tool for better discussions online.
+This work is part of the [Conversation AI](https://conversationai.github.io/) effort, a collaborative research effort exploring ML as a tool for better discussions online.

 Relevant Links: